09

 Linear-time Implementation

 There’s a straightforward fix, though—don’t do the above.
 Instead, every time you discover a live WeakMap, add all of its entries to a big hashtable.
-Additionally, every time you mark an object, look it up in the hashtable and mark the values of any entries you find.
+Additionally, every time you mark an object, look it up in the hashtable and if you find it, mark the values of any entries you find.
 If n is the number of live objects, you’ll visit each one once and do a constant amount of work, for a running time of O(n) (pronounced “oops I forgot about the constants”).

 You wouldn’t actually implement it quite that way, but you can use a little optimism to skip the slow part almost all of the time.
 And when you can’t—well, O(n²) means for small n, it will take a few extra milliseconds.
 For large n, it will take until Thursday.
 So at least you won’t be collecting garbage until Thursday.